RicardoPRamalho/JavaTests/README.md

 gradle clean build
 ```

 And to Run the application.
-The attribute states the initial line and the initial column, respectively.
+The arguments states the initial line and the initial column, respectively.

 ```
 gradle run --args="3 2"